 SPRT 6430 (4).
 MASTER OF SCIENCE IN SPORT MANAGEMENT INTERNSHIP.
-Provides experiential learning for students in the sports industry.
+This 200-hour internship provides an experiential learning opportunity in the sports industry and the ability to apply concepts learned in the classroom to real-world settings.

 ADMINISTRATION AND FACULTY